kvnang/frkennyang/src/posts/wyd23/index.md

 - 2 meals per day
 - 12 nights at hotel

-## 6. Why is it important to commit early?
+## 6. Why is it important to book early?

-If you feel called to go, it is important to commit early for several reasons.
+If you feel called to go, it is important to book early for several reasons.

 - *Spiritual preparation*.
 You can start praying for this pilgrimage, for yourself, and for your fellow travelers.
 You can also say [the official prayer for WYD Lisbon 2023](https://www.lisboa2023.org/en/article/prayer-for-world-youth-d).
 - *Financial preparation*.
 You can start saving and fundraising.
 You can start planning your leave if you’re working or studying.